Zane-Liao/cs336/README.md

 - This is my first time writing deep learning homework related to pytorch.
 I have only written traditional machine learning algorithms and theories implemented in R language or numpy before, so I often get stuck when coding.

-At this time, I often refer to other solutions.
-I don’t recommend people like me who don’t have some NLP foundation to complete these homeworks, because you will encounter many problems that you are at a loss, and it is difficult to debug errors.
+- I will search for some public solutions on the Internet.
+People with NLP foundation will be able to code better.

 - My coding time frame is the same as the Stanford deadline.
 Considering that they have a good foundation and the help of the